sevagh/freemusicdemixer.com/web/support.md

 ## Legal

-The AI on this site uses the [Demucs Hybrid Transformer model](https://github.com/facebookresearch/demucs). ⚠️ By using this site, you acknowledge that **your usage of the outputs of the Music Demixer apps are governed by the Meta AI Research Academic licenses ([[1]](https://github.com/facebookresearch/demucs/issues/327#issuecomment-1134828611), [[2]](https://ai.meta.com/llama/license/))!**
+The stem separation AI on this site uses the [Demucs Hybrid Transformer model](https://github.com/facebookresearch/demucs). ⚠️ You acknowledge that **your usage of the stem outputs of the Music Demixer apps are governed by the Meta AI Research Academic licenses ([[1]](https://github.com/facebookresearch/demucs/issues/327#issuecomment-1134828611), [[2]](https://ai.meta.com/llama/license/))!**